-ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) Star newsletter as well as timely listserv email communication from the Arts-in-Ed office.
-2. The Professional Development Program (formerly Curriculum &amp; Development Service) will increase student achievement in ELA by: Analyzing trend data of Suffolk County ELA assessments Offering workshops on addressing these trends Offering more workshops on critical thinking strategies Providing in-district classroom embedded support for teachers Offering more workshops on scaffolding instruction for ELLs and SWDs.
+ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) 2.
+The Professional Development Program (formerly Curriculum &amp; Development Service) will increase student achievement in ELA by: Analyzing trend data of Suffolk County ELA assessments Offering workshops on addressing these trends Offering more workshops on critical thinking strategies Providing in-district classroom embedded support for teachers Working with programs within Education and Information Support Services to offer services to help the students in our region become analytically and critically adept.
 Ongoing through June 30, 2016 Prog.
-Admin., Professional Development There were over 99 regional workshop offerings in ELA for 2014-15.
-250 days of classroom embedded work occurred during the 2014-15 school year which addressed literacy trends.
-3. The School Library System will support student achievement by: Offering workshops for librarians on the Common Core State Standards and the Information Fluency Continuum Offering professional development to school librarians through the SLS Liaison meetings Continuing the Library Leadership Academy Continuing the School Library System Cluster Meetings.
-Bringing teacher- librarian teams together to create Common Core/IFC aligned units Continuing research partnership with Brookhaven National Lab - Partners in Ongoing through June 30, 2016 Admin.
-Coord., School Library System Academic Integrity and Student Success - October 3, 2014 - SLS Liaison meeting Thinkers, Explorers, Citizens: Engaging Students with the Information Fluency Continuum - October 3, 2014 - SLS Liaison meeting Long Island School Library Systems Fall Institute - November 3, 2014 Partners in Science -
+Admin., Professional Development There were over 74 regional workshop offerings in ELA for 2013-14.
+211 days of classroom embedded work occurred during the 2013-14 school year which addressed literacy trends.
+3. The School Library System will support student achievement by: Offering workshops for librarians on the Common Core State Standards and the Information Fluency Continuum Continuing the Library Leadership Academy Continuing the School Library System Cluster Meetings.
+Bringing teacherlibrarian teams together to create Common Core/IFC aligned units Ongoing through June 30, 2016 Admin.
+Coord., School Library System The Best New Young Adult Books and Common Core Nonfiction - October 4, 2013Research to Build and Present Knowledge - December 13, 2013 Library Leadership Academy - March 26 - 27, 2014 4.
+The Curriculum and Assessment program will increase the number of districts that participate in summer enrichment programs by: Increasing communication to component districts.
+Outlining the benefits of the program with data from student assessments and feedback from student surveys.
+Ongoing through June 30, 2016 Admin.
+Coord., Curriculum & Assessment Continuing to meet with component school districts regarding summer enrichment programs.